Fibercon’s Emesh product has made headlines for its environmental gains and robust technical performance when it comes to reinforcing concrete.

 Details of the research published on Science Alert were also shared widely on Facebook and Twitter and generated significant interest and uptake from councils, construction companies, developers and others.

 Emesh also won the 2015 The Australian Innovation Challenge Award in the construction and manufacturing category.

 “WINNER Engineers Australia – Mark Combe – 60 of the Most Innovative Engineers in Australia – Community Section”

 Concrete with plastic waste in it instead of steel: the material of the future?

-Researchers at James Cook University, Australia, have managed to develop concrete is not reinforced with steel, but with plastic waste .
-The durable technique limited to the environmental impacts of concrete to a minimum, while providing opportunities d e growing amount of plastic waste to be processed in a sustainable way.
+Researchers at James Cook University, Australia, have managed to develop concrete that is not reinforced with steel, but with plastic waste.
+The durable technique limited the environmental impacts of concrete to a minimum, while providing opportunities for the growing amount of plastic waste to be processed in a sustainable way.
 A win-win situation.

 The “green” concrete was amplified using recycled polypropylene plastic.
-The material withstood various tests of strength and durability and is ideally suited for the construction of, for example sidewalks, drainage wells and support beams.
+The material withstood various tests of strength and durability and is ideally suited to the construction of footpaths, drainage wells, support beams to name a few examples.

 Watch in cooperation with local concrete producers Tuladhar and his team at the moment the potential for large-scale production of the “miracle material”.
 It also examined the concrete otherwise be preserved by completely replacing natural sand for example in the production by concrete granulate, a byproduct of quarries, and an ingredient replacing cement as 30 percent by mining waste.

 Concrete is, after water, the most common material on Earth.
 Globally, we produce more than twenty billion tons of concrete annually.
 The production of cement, one of the main ingredients of concrete, is responsible for 5% of the annual global CO2 emissions.
 That may seem relatively low, but when you consider that we still consider us through this durable concrete plastic waste can provide a place, the benefit to the environment to achieve is great.